dotnet/android-samples/UserInterface/FlashCardPager/README.md

 ---
 name: Xamarin.Android - FlashCardPager
-description: FlashCardPager is a sample app that accompanies the article, ViewPager.
-This sample demonstrates how to use ViewPager and PagerTabStrip together to...
+description: 'FlashCardPager is a sample app that accompanies the ViewPager doc'
 page_type: sample
 languages:
 - csharp